-Living donors fare well following liver transplantationNovember 1st, 2012 in Surgery /
+Living donors fare well following liver transplantationNovember 1, 2012 in Medicine & Health / Surgery

 Researchers in Japan report that health-related quality of life (HRQOL) for donors following living donor liver transplantation (LDLT) was better than the general Japanese population (the norm).
 This study—one of the largest to date—found that donors who developed two or more medical problems (co-morbidities) after donation had significantly decreased long-term HRQOL.
 Full findings are published in the November issue of Liver Transplantation, a journal of the American Association for the Study of Liver Diseases (AASLD).